 Chief Smith has completed management courses sponsored by the Institute for Law Enforcement Administration and attended the 218th Session of the FBI National Academy in Quantico, Virginia.
 Chief Smith serves as the chair of the Southern Regional Response Group which is a mutual aid group established through a Memorandum of Understanding.
 He is also involved with the North Central Texas Council of Governments including serving as chair with Regional Emergency Preparedness Advisory Committee and represents Ellis County on the 9-1-1 Regional Advisory Committee.
 In addition, Chief Smith is a member on the advisory board for Texas Telecommunicator Emergency Response Taskforce.

 Chief Smith is currently an adjunct professor with Tarleton State University at the Midlothian campus.
 He generally teaches one course per semester.
 He has taught several courses to include "Law Enforcement Ethics", "Criminal Justice Problems", "Criminal Justice Supervision and Management", and "Crime, Justice and Social Diversity".

-Administrative Commander Nick Harp
+Professional Standards Commander Nick Harp

-Sergeant Nick Harp started his career with the Midlothian Police Department in 2008 as an intern.
+Commander Nick Harp started his career with the Midlothian Police Department in 2008 as an intern.
 He graduated from Sam Houston State University with a Bachelor of Science in Criminal Justice in 2009.
 He was hired as a full-time police officer in December of 2009.
 Sergeant Harp worked in the Patrol Division until December of 2013 when he was assigned to the Administrative Division.

-Sergeant Harp currently oversees the hiring process, manages department in-service training, researches and develops policy, administers grants, oversees fleet and facility maintenance, and conducts internal affairs investigations.
+Commander Harp currently oversees the hiring process, manages department in-service training, researches and develops policy, administers grants, oversees fleet and facility maintenance, and conducts internal affairs investigations.